 Helping dogs with a legal problem

-There are practical steps that you can take to lessen the chances of you and your dog ending up in trouble with the law.
+There are practical steps so that you and your dog don’t end up in trouble with the law.

 Make sure your garden is safe and secure.

 - You must ensure that any unexpected visitor who comes to your door is safe on your property.
 They should be able to access your front door without being accosted by your dog.